mecdcme/hack-frontend/README.md

 # hack-frontend
-New version of IS2 frontend, implemented using Vue.
+Hack frontend, implemented using Vue.

 ## Environment setup
 In order to start working on IS2 frontend, you should install: